Everything You Need to Know About Alaska Corporations:

 Sign up for a free account and use our online tools to start your Alaska corporation today.
 Includes Alaska incorporation and maintenance walkthrough and company document creation.
 All for free—just pay state fees.

 Skip the state fees!
 Get an Alaska corporation and the best of our services today.
 Includes EIN, hassle-free maintenance, business address & mail forwarding, Privacy by Default®, local Corporate Guide® service, and everything you need to operate at full capacity.

 Pay in Full

-Includes Alaska corporation, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Get Alaska corporation, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 How to Incorporate in Alaska

 To start a corporation in Alaska, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Incorporation with the State of Alaska Corporations Section.
 You can file this document online or by mail.
 The articles cost $250 to file.
 Once filed with the state, this document formally creates your Alaska corporation.

 Per AK Stat § 10.06.150 (2019), every Alaska corporation must appoint a registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your articles wherever possible to ensure maximum privacy.